jimmymarks/illtron-static/src/markdown/resume.md

 ##### Washington, DC
 ##### Oct.
 2011–Dec.
 2012

 Front-end development in a performance-focused, agile startup.
-Worked within a cross-functional team to build web and iOS products.
-Contributed to LivingSocial’s consumer-facing user interface library.
-Worked closely with designers on the company’s Live Events vertical and other consumer-facing areas and mobile web, email marketing, and iOS/Android app interfaces.
-Researched and implemented best practices for modern HTML email templates, resulting in improved experience across a wider variety of email clients.
+Worked within a cross-functional team to build web, mobile, and email products.

 #### Web Developer